Seizure of contraband and unauthorized items at Drummond Institution

-DRUMMONDVILLE, QC, April 1, 2022 /CNW Telbec/ - On March 25, 2022, as a result of the vigilance of staff members, contraband and unauthorized items were seized at Drummond Institution, a federal medium-security institution.
+On April 2, 2022, as a result of the vigilance of staff members, a package containing contraband and unauthorized items was seized at Drummond Institution, a medium security federal institution.

-The contraband and unauthorized items seized included six cell phones.
-The total estimated institutional value of this seizure is $21,000.
+The contraband and unauthorized items seized included 165 grams of hashish and 63 grams of tobacco.
+The total estimated institutional value of this seizure is $17,760.

 The Correctional Service of Canada (CSC) uses a number of tools to prevent drugs from entering its institutions.
 These tools include ion scanners and drug-detector dogs to search buildings, personal property, inmates, and visitors.